 Debt Snowball Tips To Keep You Going

-- Trust the system.
 This is like a team building trust fall.
-You are supposed to fold your arms across your chest, fall backwards, and trust that the debt snowball will catch you.
+You are supposed to fold your arms across your chest, fall backward, and trust that the debt snowball will catch you.
 Don’t question it.
 Don’t let others question it because it’s not their debt!
 Only allow them to question your ways if they are willing to make your monthly debt payments.
 Once you start making progress, you’ll see a world of a difference in your overall debt payments and your motivation.

-- Track Your Progress.
-Our family kept track of our debt free journey with a debt thermometer (It was awesome!
-Get your free debt thermometer HERE).
+Our family kept track of our debt free journey with a debt thermometer.
 Over the years I found that there were times when I just needed to head to our closet where it still hangs and glance at how far we had come.
 I was able to keep going and it was a wonderful visual to where I knew we were headed.

-- Budget, Budget, Budget.
 If you know me, you know I love budgeting.
 Seriously, I wish I could hop through this computer screen and make your budget for you.
 Unfortunately, the internet is not as sophisticated as I had hoped and I cannot easily transport myself to you in that capacity.
 Instead, you will have to make your own budget.
-Read more about how to make a budget and what you might be missing in your budget.
+Read more about the easiest way to write a budget and what you might be missing in your budget.
 The more you are in charge of your money, the more progress you make.
 Remember, money doesn’t control you; you control your money!

 If you have found yourself owing money to people you don’t even know and you’re sick of it, then try out the debt snowball.
 Besides, what do you have to lose?

 Get started on your own debt snowball journey by signing up for the Budgeting Basics Email Course!
 You’ll get access to TONS of free printables and tools to help you jumpstart your debt free journey!